Pyrxx/WaveJumper/music/music.md

 Drop m4a files in this folder.

-The file names must have the following structure:
+The file names should have the following structure to be listed in chronologic order:
 ```
 YYYY.MM.DD - Artist - Title.m4a
 ```

-They must also contain the following id3 tags:
+They must contain the following id3 tags:
 - Artist
-- Title
+- Title (YYYY.MM.DD)
 - Genre
 - Tracklist in Comment
 - Cover Art

+Since the date field usually only contains the year, the exact date must be entered with the year, month, and day in parentheses at the end of the title.